akshatvg/So-Many-Languages/README.md

 # So Many Languages

-Web application to help convert one programming language's code to another within seconds while also enabling the user to generate code using just logic.
+This will help eager students who know logic of the program to develop a project without even knowing the syntax of the programming language.
+All the person has to do is say what is needed.

+Eg: "I need a nested for loop." will return a nested for loop.
+Users can also translate a language's code to another using the same software.
+This project can cause a disruption in the educational sector.
+Tech will become more accessible to all and this Developer Tool will encourage people to understand and solve problems rather than just copy it.
+There's also a practice section along with rewards for learning, so students learn and earn at the same time (working as an incentive).

 ## Inspiration

-Our team consists of 3 developers and all of us realised that we face the same problem- it's very hard to memorise all syntaxes since each language has its own different syntax.
+Our team consists of several developers and all of us realised that we face the same problem- it's very hard to memorise all syntaxes since each language has its own different syntax.
 This not only causes confusion but also takes up a lot of our time.

 ## What it does